-1.36 LUC was commissioned to undertake a HRA of the Hertfordshire Waste Local Plan (WLP) in 2020.
-The HRA Screening assessment identified the need for Appropriate Assessment of the WLP.
-The Appropriate Assessment concluded that there was the potential for likely significant effects to European sites due to air pollution from vehicle emissions.
+1.39 The HRA Screening identified the need for Appropriate Assessment and concluded that there was the potential for likely significant effects to European sites due to air pollution from vehicle emissions.
 This was concluded due to insufficient data (traffic modelling and air quality assessment) being available.
-However, for most of the remaining assessed effects there was sufficient evidence that there would be no adverse effects on integrity of the European sites as a result of the WLP.
-This HRA builds upon the information within the 2020 assessment of the WLP, where relevant.
+However, for most of the remaining assessed effects there was sufficient evidence that there would be no adverse effects on integrity of the European sites as a result of the WLP or MLP.